cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ### X-Ray Autotracing

-X-Ray Autotracing automatically creates tracing tasks for slow URLs that were found during a day by [PHP Slow Site Analyzer](/lve_manager/#website-monitoring-tool-and-slow-site-analyzer) (SSA).
+X-Ray Autotracing automatically creates tracing tasks for slow URLs that were found during a day by the [PHP Slow Site Analyzer](/lve_manager/#website-monitoring-tool-and-slow-site-analyzer) (SSA).

 :::warning Warning
 To use X-Ray Autotracing, update your alt-php-ssa and alt-php-xray packages to versions alt-php-ssa-0.2-1 and alt-php-xray-0.4-1 or higher by running the following command: